AniaMakes/resources-and-notes/conference-writeups/ffconf2018.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-- de-gendered toilets - make sure you check with the venue managers first.
-Provide comfort baskets in all bathrooms.

 **Signage: allow people to help themselves**
-- bunting or other ceiling / wall decor to show what areas are part of the conference
+- bunting or other ceiling / wall decorations to show what areas are part of the conference
 - more signs than you think
 - bigger signs than you think
 - reading friendly font
 - BRANDED signs
 - put signs above head height (so that even shorter people can see and read them)
 - putting up signs takes more time than you realise
-- have plenty of blank branded signs and a fat-tip marker to make signs as needed
+- have plenty of blank branded sheets and a fat-tip marker to make signs as needed
 - volunteer T-shirts / sashes / something that makes them easily distinguishable as volunteers

 **General organisation**
-- allow turn over times between sessions long enough so that the slowest user can get between the two furthest room and get in a bathroom break.
+- allow turn-over times between sessions long enough so that the slowest user can get between the two furthest room and get in a bathroom break without needing to rush.
-- offer back-of-the-house lunch for stall holders & volunteers so they are ready to look after the crowds
+- offer back-of-the-house lunch (before the attendee lunch) for stall holders & volunteers so they are ready to look after the crowds
 - have different coloured lanyards to distinguish between happy to be photographed / ask before taking photo / don't take photos
 - live captioning is not just for hard of hearing!
 It helps to make sense of people's accents, and can act as a sanity check ("did they really just say that?!")
-- if possible, add a live captioning screen for the speaker to see - even if it's just so that they can see the questions better
+- if possible, add a live captioning screen for the speaker to see - even if it's just so that they can see the questions asked
-- offer buddy system between speakers, or independent mentors to help speakers to prepare
+- offer buddy system between speakers, or independent mentors, to help speakers to prepare
-- on the ticket page ask for things like crèche, dietary requirements, if they need carer support (and offer free or reduced fee carer tickets), preferred pronouns
+- on the ticket page ask for things like: crèche needs, dietary requirements, if they need carer support (and offer free or reduced fee carer tickets), preferred pronouns
 - have at least one dedicated volunteer to look after speakers
 - try to run a non-alcohol centric event (alcohol at the bottom of the menu)
 - make posters with food and drink menus and have them set up so people can see what's on offer before they need to order - put them on the website, if possible
 - provide information about budget breakdown - either in booklets, or on-line.
-- Ask for help if you need it.
+- ask for help if you need it.
 Monetary or otherwise

 The list is excellent and by no means exclusive.
 Every single person can probably think of something that would make that event they attended recently a bit better.
 My personal additions to the list:
-* if you have numbered tables and named seating, sure have one pretty list for display.
-However, please, please have many lists ordered by NAME alphabetically instead of the table number.
+* if you have numbered tables and named seating, sure have one pretty list to display.
+However, please, please have many lists available ordered by NAME alphabetically instead of the table number.
 Everyone knows roughtly where to find their name in the alphabetical list, so people find their name much quicker.
-It also avoids the anxiety of looking at the pretty list thinking "I can't see my name, why can't I see my name".
+It also avoids the anxiety of looking at the pretty list thinking "I can't see my name, why can't I see my name...".
 * if the dress code is not casual, please make it clear what it **is** and ideally provide a couple of photos to show what you mean.
 I suck at fashion but I don't want to stand out like a sore thumb.

 Last thing - Jenny's talk concentrated on conferences, but it does apply to **any** event.
 When my nesting partner and I got married, we threw a party at a local village hall.
 We had a quiet room (some guests were more sensitive to noise, and there were babies).
 We has alphabetical seating list.
 In the RSVP forms we asked everyone about their dietary requirements, if there are any relevant mobility issues we needed to know of, and if they would be able to provide lifts to and from the venue for those without cars.
 We had clear dress code ("We'll wear jeans and a nice shirt.
 If your child wants to dress up in a costume, we're chill with that; we know how picky kids can be.")